Adjoints and Canonical Forms of Polypols: Statistics and Push-forward

 Since $h'(x) = -(x-a)(\phi(x)-y) + (b-x)(\phi(x)-y) + (x-a)(b-x)\phi'(x)$, we obtain

 This holds for all but finitely many $y \in \mathbb{C}$.
 Therefore, this is an equality of rational functions equivalent to

 \end{proof}

-\begin{remark}[Push-forward by birational maps] If $\phi$ is an isomorphism, the conjecture clearly holds.
-If $\phi$ is birational, the map $\Phi_*$ is an isomorphism \cite[II (b), p.~352]{griffiths1976variations}, but even so, the conjecture needs to be proven.
+\begin{remark}[Push-forward by birational maps] If $\phi$ is an isomorphism, the heuristic clearly works.
+If $\phi$ is birational, the map $\Phi_*$ is an isomorphism \cite[II (b), p.~352]{griffiths1976variations}, but even so, the heuristic needs to be proven.
 An example of an explicit calculation is the ``teardrop'' example of the nodal cubic (see \cite[5.3.1]{arkani2017positive}).
 In that case, one computes

 Note that three of the boundary components of the positive geometry in the source collapse to the same point in the image.
 The adjoint curve of the source polypol (a quadrangle) is the line at infinity.